Lightning-AI/pytorch-lightning/docs/source/common/debugging.rst

 You can enable anomaly detection for the autograd engine.
 It uses PyTorch's built-in `Anomaly Detection Context-manager <https://pytorch.org/docs/stable/autograd.html#anomaly-detection>`_.

-To enable it within Lightning, use:
+To enable it within Lightning, use Trainer's flag:

 .. testcode::